-This forecast was prepared at the end of the second full year of the COVID-19 pandemic.
-The disruption of airport activity experienced throughout the U.S. airport system related to COVID-19 since 2020 is unprecedented and has led to significant declines in activity that are not consistent with recent historical trends.
+The preliminary forecasts were prepared at the end of the second full year of the COVID-19 pandemic.
+The disruption of airport activity experienced throughout the U.S. airport system related to COVID-19 since 2020 is unprecedented and has led to significant changes in activity that are not consistent with recent historical trends.
 It is acknowledged that not all elements of general aviation activity have been affected equally.
 Some segments of personal air travel have demonstrated resilience, partly in response to the heavily impacted commercial airline industry.